AviatrixSystems/Docs/HowTos/general_glossary.rst

 Ingress
 ^^^^^^^^^^^^^^^^^^^^^

-Traffic that enters a network.
+Ingress is the traffic that enters a network.
 See `egress <https://docs.aviatrix.com/HowTos/general_glossary.html#egress>`_.
 Firewalls examine ingress traffic for potential malware or other unauthorized access.
 A firewall permits instances to receive traffic from the Internet or specified IPv4/IPV6 `CIDR <https://docs.aviatrix.com/HowTos/general_glossary.html#cidr-classless-inter-domain-routing>`_ ranges.

 Investment Cost (in cloud networking)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The time, expertise, opportunity cost, and engineering effort required to adopt cloud.
+It covers the time, expertise, opportunity cost, and engineering effort required to adopt the cloud.

 IOS (iPhone Operating System)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The operating system for Apple devices such as the iPhone and Apple TV.
+IOS is the operating system for Apple devices such as the iPhone and Apple TV.

 IoT (Internet of Things)
 ^^^^^^^^^^^^^^^^^^^^^

-Physical objects or “things” that have software and other technology that connects them to the Internet.
+IoT includes physical objects or “things” that have software and other technology that connects them to the Internet.
 Internet of Things (IoT) connects and manages billions of devices.

 IP (Internet Protocol) Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^